It’s no secret: hiring healthcare talent has become particularly difficult over the last few years.

 In order to let professionals from outside of the healthcare industry know you’re open to talent without direct experience, you first need to change the requirements of your open roles and use your recruitment marketing platforms to advertise this decision.
 Add a blurb at the top of each job description that says “no healthcare experience necessary” so it’s the first thing job seekers see when viewing the role.

-Nearly 80% of applicants look for mention of career growth opportunities on an organization’s website when deciding to apply for open positions, so offering to pay for certifications and training will let top talent know you’re serious about their career development.
+In our recent study, 14% of applicants place great importance on career growth opportunities when deciding to accept a new role, so offering to pay for certifications and training will let top healthcare talent know you’re serious about their career development.

 You’ll need to change up your applicant sourcing a bit if you plan to market your roles outside of the industry.
 Employee referrals can be a great way to get great talent, so ask your employees to refer people who might be a good fit but don’t quite have the experience.
 You can set up an employee referral program to incentivize them as well.

 Other great sourcing options include different job boards and Jobs on Facebook.
-And applicants found LinkedIn to be the second most helpful application tool, so make sure all of your roles are posted on the platform.
+Applicants used Google as the second most common channel they used to find jobs, so make sure all of your roles are optimized for SEO.

-This has been the mantra of many organizations as of late, because flexibility is a huge driver for job seekers.
-In fact, it was the third biggest reason for healthcare applicants starting their job search — behind searching for better pay and losing their last role due to the pandemic.
-Amidst the current resurgence of COVID and a new wave of mandates, work from home flexibility continues to be of interest to applicants.
-But, in the healthcare field, remote work isn’t really an option, so you have to offer flexibility through other avenues, like flexible scheduling, paid time off, and paid sick days.
+This has been the mantra of many facilities as of late, because flexibility is a huge driver for job seekers.
+While work from home flexibility continues to be of interest to applicants, this isn’t possible for facilities that need healthcare talent in-person to provide care for patients.
+Since remote work isn’t really an option, you have to offer flexibility through other avenues, like flexible scheduling, paid time off, and paid sick days.

 Highlight the benefits

 This encompasses both monetary and societal benefits.
-Post about your benefit offerings on your career site and individual job descriptions, but don’t forget to also share the less tangible rewards as well, like the fulfilling aspects of working in the healthcare field that many other careers don’t offer.
+Post about your benefit offerings on your career site and individual job descriptions, but don’t forget to also share the less tangible rewards as well, like the fulfilling aspects of working at your facility that many other careers don’t offer.

-Proudly display photos of your caregivers with patients, highlight testimonials of the rewarding experiences your team members have had, and share images of workplace outings and team get togethers on your career site.
-This will help correct any preconceived notions about the toll of working in healthcare and drive more applicants your way, and 50% of survey respondents said it’s something they look for when deciding to apply for jobs.
+Proudly display photos of your nurses with patients, highlight testimonials of the rewarding experiences your team members have had, and share images of workplace outings and team get togethers on your career site.
+This will help correct any preconceived notions about the toll of working in healthcare and drive more applicants your way.

 Make it easy to apply

 In a competitive labor market, the ball is in the applicant’s court, so you have to think of ways to make your application process as easy as possible.
 That means creating mobile friendly applications that are simple and straightforward.
 Don’t require your applicants to fill out pages upon pages of background information.
-Keep the application process under two minutes so that you can cast a wider net.
+Keep the application process under two minutes so that you can cast a wider net and receive more candidates that could turn into top healthcare talent.

 And when it comes to your hiring process, invest in software that keeps the process moving, or you’ll lose candidates to your competition.
-95% of respondents said they applied to more than one job, while nearly 70% of respondents applied to five or more jobs.
-So if you’re not moving applicants through your hiring process quickly and keeping engagement high with consistent communication, you don’t stand a chance.
+If you’re not moving applicants through your hiring process quickly and keeping engagement high with consistent candidate communication, you don’t stand a chance.

 Hireology helps you streamline your recruitment and hiring process while maintaining a people-first approach, making sure that you hire the right people quickly, so if your process is in need of an overhaul, we can help — reach out to us to schedule a one-on-one consultation.

-And for more hiring tips and information on what applicants are looking for, read our 2021 State of Hiring report.
+And for more hiring tips and information on what applicants are looking for, read our 2023 State of Healthcare Hiring report.